Skip to main content

 Frequently Asked Questions

-Master Detective Archives: RAIN CODE Plus is a action adventure game.
+Master Detective Archives: RAIN CODE Plus is a role playing game with mystery and anime themes.

 Master Detective Archives: RAIN CODE Plus is available on Xbox Series X|S, PC, Steam Deck, Windows and others.